steveshogren/hugo-blog/content/post/purity-is-good-design.md

 Part 3 of the series [OO-Design](/categories/oo-design/)

-As we covered in the previous post
+As discussed in the previous post
 [Anemic Domain Models Are Healthy](/anemic-domain-model/), encapsulation makes code harder to test.
 Code that is harder to test, often gets tested less.

-Many books and blogs teach encapsulation as an important part of a good object-oriented design.
+Many books and blogs teach encapsulation as an important part of a good domain modeling.
 Encapsulation and domain modeling have been incorrectly tangled together.
 A good domain model is possible with or without encapsulation.

 Encapsulation is ultimately about designing boundaries and trust.
 Encapsulation shines when applied to API or module boundaries.
 A well-encapsulated boundary